brunonf15/template_project_tests_api_js/README.md

 It is a template project to test API using javascript.

-To use type
+To install the packages use type

 ```
 npm i
 ```

-to install the packages and
+To run the tests

 ```
 npm test
 ```

-to run the tests

 See tutorials on: